Victorbjay/Quests/Learn Quest5/README.md

-# Do not be in a hurry to finish, make sure you rehearse and understand the code!
+## Do not be in a hurry to finish, make sure you rehearse and understand the code!

-Thissection is string handling — specifically **runes**, which are very important in Go for dealing with Unicode characters.
+This section is string handling — specifically **runes**, which are very important in Go for dealing with Unicode characters.

 Let’s go through it **step-by-step**, in the same clear format as quest4 before — with explanation, visuals, and test code.